Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 6. Configure the following settings to define the desired order statuses or states to be set after a certain event has occurred in the *Update order state and status on certain events* box:

-    - Click the *Order state to set in shop after successful import* drop-down list and select the desired state.
+    - Click the *Order state to be set in shop after successful import* drop-down list and select the desired state.
 The following states are available:
         - **new**
         - **pending**
         - **pending_payment**